Preserve Old Family Media — 1. Store & Digitize

 3. The Destructive Elements are...

-3. Humidity causes decay, and damp environments are a breeding ground for mold and insects which wreak havoc on all media
+3. Humidity also causes decay, and damp environments are a breeding ground for mold and insects which wreak havoc on all media.

-So ideal storage conditions for family media are:
+So ideal storage conditions for most family media are:

-— regulated temperature... the cooler, the better but at least below 75 F (24 C), the activation temperature of photo-chemical reactions.
+— regulated temperature... the cooler, the better but at least below 75 F (24 C), the activation temperature of photo-chemical reactions; cooler to prevent film degradation.

-— low relative humidity (below 65 %)... to slow decay and reduce the chances of mold and insects wreaking havoc
+— low relative humidity (below 65 %)... to slow decay (hydrolysis reactions in video tapes) and reduce the chances of mold and insects wreaking havoc.

-Magnetic Albums... a special case!
-These more 'modern' albums (also known as sticky albums) were popular in the 70's & 80's but are now destroying the very images they were meant to protect.
+Magnetic Albums (also known as sticky albums) were popular in the 70's & 80's but are now destroying the very images they were meant to protect.
 The cheap cardboard pages, the adhesive, and the plastic covering are all contributing.

-Ideally we should store our precious family media on the (regulated?)main levels of our homes.
-If the basement is the only option, at least keep them off the floor and consider putting them in airtight, lightproof containers lined with acid-free paper... barring a flood or fire this will keep them relatively safe, ... and never touching them again will definitely increase their life-time! ...
+Ideally we should store our precious family media on the (regulated) main levels of our homes.
+If the basement is the only option, at least keep boxes of them off the floor.
+Barring a flood or fire, re-storing them in airtight, lightproof containers will keep them somewhat safe, ... and never touching them again will definitely increase their life-time!

 4. Modern Storage Solutions are...